pietdevaere/devae.re-projects/_posts/2013-04-24-final-countdown.markdown

 date:   	2013-04-24 15:51:31
 permalink:	/countdown
 ---
 In Flanders (Belgium) sixth-formers yearly celebrate <em>the last 100 days</em>.
 This tradition celebrates that high school is almost over, and that freedom is on its way.
 Students will usually dress up in costumes and party all day and night long.
-Most school also organise special activities like a breakfast or allow students to decorate the school buildings.
+Most school also organize special activities like a breakfast or allow students to decorate the school buildings.

 ![100 days party](/projects/images/final6.jpg)